Committee Chair Best Practices

 The role of the AAP Chair is critical to the success of the Alumni Admissions Program Committee.
-It is the chair of the local committee who works most closely with the Admissions staff and directs the activities of the local committee.
+The committee chair works closely with the Admissions staff and manages the activities of the local committee.
+Responsibilities include:

-Maintain up-to-date records of committee members’ availability preferences and any potential conflicts of interest.
+Maintaining up-to-date records of committee members’ availability preferences and potential conflicts of interest.

-Encourage committee members to call or email their admitted applicants after admissions decisions have been sent in December and April.
+Encouraging committee members to call or email their admitted applicants after admissions decisions have been released in December and April.

-Organize and host, if possible and with the assistance of your regional admissions officer, a spring reception at an appropriate site for admitted students, their parents, and committee members.
+Organizing and hosting, if possible and with the assistance of your regional admissions officer, a spring reception at an appropriate site for admitted students, their parents, and committee members.

 Establishing and maintaining positive interactions with applicants, their families, and local high school counselors and teachers.Arrange for coverage at high school college fairs or college nights.
 Respond to student and parent inquiries in a professional and timely manner.
 Refer any questions you are unable to answer to the Admissions Office at firstname.lastname@example.org.

 Attending the annual AAP Chair Conference.
 Report to committee members all information presented and discussed.

 Cooperating with and responding to Admissions Office staff.
 Providing helpful suggestions and positive feedback to improve overall quality and functionality of the AAP.

 Remaining informed about Georgetown’s policies, campus activities, and trends by reading the quarterly AAP Newsletter and reviewing the University website.